Changissnz/selfinterest/README.md

-has chosen not to be a utility for or to utilize certain artificial axioms, on basic premises such as the artificial axioms being deterrents to the pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms to meet the universal ideal through experience.
+has chosen not to be a utility for or to utilize certain artificial axioms, on basic premises such as the artificial axioms being deterrents to the pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms, run by those uncaring and selfish themselves, to meet the universal ideal through experience.
 The concept of lone freedom, this being labeled such words as "autonomy" and "independence", is one component in a comprehensive illumination of self-interest, and does speak to the selfishness capable by the self.